nehcgnak/CrackingMachineLearningInterview/README.md

         Z score (also called the standard score) represents the number of standard deviations with which the value of an observation point or data differ than the mean value of what is observed

 #### What is KNN?
 How does it work?
 What is neigbouring criteria?
-How you can change it?
+How can you change it?
         KNN is dependent on distancing estimation from the points of a class to respectable points in class, thus acting as a vote based neigbouring classifier, where you conclude the outcome of your input to be predicted by measuring which points come close to it.
         You can have as much as neigbours you want, the more you specify neigbours the more classes it will use to evaluate the final outcome.

-        Working is quite similar than a distancing algorithm, although you draw the point and calculate all the neigbouring by looking which are close, when you are done with it you go with as votes, E.g Class A were 5 classes and Class B were 2 classes in that neigbour hood.
+        Working is quite similar than a distancing algorithm, although you draw the point and calculate all the neigbouring by looking which are close, when you are done with it you go with as votes, e.g. Class A were 5 classes and Class B were 2 classes in that neigbourhood.
         Hence the vote would be class A.